Unity-Technologies/ml-agents/docs/Installation.md

     a Unity scene.
 It is a foundational layer that facilitates data messaging between Unity scene and the Python machine learning algorithms.
     Consequently, `mlagents` depends on `mlagents_envs`.
-  - [`gym_unity`](../gym-unity/) provides a Python-wrapper for your Unity scene that supports the OpenAI Gym interface.
 - Unity [Project](../Project/) that contains several
   [example environments](Learning-Environment-Examples.md) that highlight the various features of the toolkit to help you get started.